robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 * The IAM credentials for the server were stolen, published to S3, and used to perform reconnaissance against the account.
 * An S3 bucket was made public and encryption was removed - most likely for data exfiltration.

 Now that we’ve identified the attacker’s actions we need to stop them from performing any additional activities, restore our systems to their previous configurations, and protect our resources so this can’t happen again.
-For each of the following vulnerabilities, develop a remediation using AWS native policies and a DevSecOps approach to alerting and remediation during future attacks.
+For each of the following, develop a remediation plan for using AWS native policies and a DevSecOps approach to alerting and remediation for future attacks.

 What remediations should you put in place: